-The greatest representation of South Australian flora within ABG is found amongst the collections displayed in the Mallee Section and the more recent Whipstick Mallee garden at the Hackney Road entry.
+The greatest representation of South Australian flora within Adelaide Botanic Garden is found amongst the collections displayed in the Mallee Section and the more recent Whipstick Mallee garden at the Hackney Road entry.
 The Australian Forest is a native plant garden containing some South Australian flora, including remnant pre-settlement river red gums, and the Australian Native Garden includes South Australian natives in its demonstration of the use of Australian plants in a domestic garden setting.

-Since the recent completion of O-Bahn City Access Project and road works at the Garden's Hackney Road frontage, ABG is currently developing a public plaza, outside the Garden's fence line fronting the Goodman and Trambarn A buildings.
-This will be ABG's first garden dedicated solely to South Australia's indigenous flora with planting themes reflecting the plants of the Flinders Ranges and the chief species receiving dedicated research at the nearby State Herbarium and seed conservation centre.
+Since the recent completion of O-Bahn City Access Project and road works along the Hackney Road frontage, the Garden has undertaken development of a public plaza fronting the Goodman and Trambarn A buildings.
+This will be Garden's first themed garden dedicated solely to South Australia's indigenous flora with planting themes reflecting the plants of the Flinders Ranges and the chief species receiving dedicated research at the nearby State Herbarium and seed conservation centre.